ErkMurIndustries/erkmurindustries/README.md

 ### Hi there 👋

 # Erik Murray
 This is the landing page for my separate business account.
-I have a personal GitHub repo @erikjmurray
+I have a personal GitHub repo [here](https://github.com/erikjmurray)
 <!--
 **ErkMurIndustries/erkmurindustries** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.